2002 Afyon earthquake: Earthquake

-Damage
+Damage and casualties

-There was significant damage in 8 of the 18 districts in Afyon Province and some damage in Akşehir in Konya Province.
+In Afyonkarahisar Province, 44 deaths and 318 injuries were recorded.
+In Konya Province, one person suffered a fatal heart attack and seven others were injured from jumping from windows and balconies in the city of Konya, with another death and seven injuries recorded in Akşehir.
+There was significant damage in eight of the 18 districts in Afyonkarahisar Province and some damage in Akşehir in Konya Province.
 A total of 4,051 residential and 339 commercial buildings either collapsed or were badly damaged.
 A further 10,402 residential and 884 commercial buildings suffered either low or medium levels of damage.
-The town of Çay suffered the most damage and had the greatest number of fatalities.

 The most damaged building type was the traditional Himis style, which consists of timber frames with adobe and rubble infill and heavy roofs.
-Collapse of this building type was responsible for causing most of the deaths and injuries in this earthquake.
+Collapses of this building type were responsible for causing most of the deaths and injuries in the earthquake.
+The district of Çay suffered the most damage and had the greatest number of fatalities, with 1,226 residential buildings and 245 commercial buildings heavily affected.